On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

-In the next set of results, we set the regularization and smoothing parameters to zero i.e., $\eta_k=\e_k=0$ for all $k \geq 0$.
-It follows that the \ref{algorithm:IRLSA-averaging} algorithm without regularization and smoothing reduces to the aSA$_r$ algorithm given by:
+\an{In what follows}, we set the regularization and smoothing parameters to zero i.e., $\eta_k=\e_k=0$ for all $k \geq 0$. \an{In this case,} the \ref{algorithm:IRLSA-averaging} algorithm without regularization and smoothing reduces to the aSA$_r$ algorithm given by:

-First, we show that the expected gap function \us{of the averaged sequence} generated by the~\ref{algorithm:IRLSA-averaging2} algorithm, converges to zero at the optimal rate of ${\cal O}({1}\slash{\sqrt{k}})$ for $r<1$.
+First, we show that the expected gap function \an{values along} the averaged sequence generated by the~\ref{algorithm:IRLSA-averaging2} algorithm, converges to zero at the optimal rate of ${\cal O}({1}\slash{\sqrt{k}})$ for $r<1$.